wooldridge/snippet-hunt/README.md

 4. In the root directory, run `npm install` to load dependencies.
 5. In the `options` directory, run `node options` to define search options for the REST server.
-6. In the root directory, start the middle-tier NodeJS Express server to serve the application and handle REST calls: `node server`
+6. In the root directory, run `node server` to start the middle-tier NodeJS Express server to serve the application and handle REST calls.
-6. In a web browser, open the project, e.g.: `http://localhost:9055`
+6. In a web browser, open the project: `http://localhost:9055`
 7. When the browser asks for permission to access location information, allow it.
-8. You can edit server settings in `config.js`.
+8. You can edit server settings here: `config.js`